christianramos10/BasicLogInPage/README.md

 # BasicLogInPage
-This project will display a lo gin page with basic functions.
+This project will display a login page with basic functions.